 Under the equity method, the investment in an associate is initially recognized at cost.
-The carrying amount of the investment is adjusted to recognise changes in the investor's share of the net assets of the associate since the acquisition date.
+The carrying amount of the investment is adjusted to recognize changes in the investor's share of the net assets of the associate since the acquisition date.
+On acquisition of the investment, any difference between the cost of the investment and the entity's share of the net fair value of the investee's identifiable assets and liabilities is accounted for as follows: